Babylon Dental Care

 How can you tell if you have gum disease?
 You could have it and not be aware of it, so it’s important to let your dentist know if you have any of these symptoms.

-- It is painful to chew, particularly if this is a new symptom.
-Some people have sensitive teeth, but if you never had this problem before, let your dentist know right away
+• It is painful to chew, particularly if this is a new symptom.
+Some people have sensitive teeth, but if you have never had this problem before, let your dentist know right away

 Types of Gum Disease That Lead To Stroke